2020 Session Recordings

 Winter Sowing Workshop

-Do you want to learn how to start seeds but have problems growing them in the house?
-Then join Dolly Foster, accredited horticulturalist, for this live, online session!
-Winter Sowing is a method of starting seeds outdoors, in the winter.
-It is best for seeds that need to be stratified (a short cold period) in order to germinate.
-By winter sowing you are taking advantage of the natural temperatures and length of day to trigger germination.
-Germination rates are usually quite high.
-The advantages of winter sowing are many!
+During this session, Dolly Foster, Landscape Horticulturist for the Oak Lawn Park District, Master Gardener, and Certified Arborist, provides information about winter sowing, a method of starting seeds outdoors, in the winter.
+Winter sowing is best for seeds that need to be stratified (a short cold period) in order to germinate.
+By winter sowing, you are taking advantage of the natural temperatures and length of day to trigger germination.
 You do not need seed trays, lights, to treat your soil for damping-off disease, or worry about your seedlings drying out.

 During this session, Dolly Foster, Landscape Horticulturist for the Oak Lawn Park District, Master Gardener, and Certified Arborist, provides information about the best butterfly attracting plants and how to plan your garden to provide food, cover, and host plants for caterpillars.
 The caterpillar/ butterfly life cycle is an integral part of planning a butterfly garden and is also discussed.
 The time is now to begin a butterfly habitat in your garden!